 Consumer Emergency Assistance (CEA) funds are meant to help a consumer fix an emergency situation.
 However, the consumer must first apply their own resources towards the situation and exhaust other available resources.
 A consumer applying for CEA must be without resources to meet an emergency situation, or the situation must require more resources than a consumer has available to fix it.
 This is a limited program, funds are limited and the need must be dire and all other avenues for help have been exhausted.

 The fiscal year for this program runs from July – June.
-We will begin to accept applications for CEAs beginning July 1, 2021.

 Consumer Emergency Assistance Eligibility